An umbrella on the ground on a rainy dayPreparing For Winter

 Thalidomide Trust Talk Together confidential telephone service log with strapline Reducing loneliness through conversation

-Talk together is a confidential, free telephone service for beneficiaries to help combat loneliness and isolation
+A confidential, free telephone service to help combat loneliness and isolation

 Find out more